dfinity/portal/docs/developer-docs/backend/rust/rust-quickstart.md

 ---
 # Rust quick start

-The DFINITY Canister Development Kit (CDK) for Rust provides tools, sample code, and documentation to help you create dapps to run on the decentralized Internet Computer blockchain mainnet.
-This *Hello, World!
-Rust CDK Quick Start* assumes that you are installing the DFINITY Rust CDK for the first time.
+The [IC SDK](../../setup/install/index.mdx) provides tools, sample code, and documentation to help you create [Rust smart contracts](../choosing-language.md) and dapps to run on the decentralized ICP blockchain mainnet.
+This tutorial assumes that you are installing the IC SDK for the first time.

 To help you get started, this tutorial illustrates how to modify the traditional "Hello World" first dapp to use the DFINITY Rust CDK.
 This simple dapp has just one function that prints text to a terminal, but it provides a good model for understanding the workflow when writing dapps in Rust that you want to deploy on the Internet Computer blockchain.